 When a tenant is disturbing another tenant in the house, the landlord can serve that tenant with a legal notice (Form N5: Notice to Terminate a Tenancy Early).
-This is a 20-day notice on which the landlord has to describe, in detail, the problems and when they occurred.
+This is a 20-day notice on which the landlord has to describe, in detail, the problems, when they occurred and how the tenant should resolve the issues.
 The tenant will then have seven days to correct the situation, otherwise the landlord can file an application with the Landlord and Tenant Board to go to a hearing and seek termination of the tenancy.
 Form N5 can be obtained from the Landlord and Tenant Board website.